meetbryce/vibe-saver/README.md

 # Vibe Saver

-Save your code to GitHub and never worry about Cursor or Windsurf messing up your whole project!
+Save your code to GitHub and never worry about losing your work.
 Vibe safely with vibe saver.

 ## Installation